facebook/react-native-website/docs/native-modules-ios.md

 #### invalidate()

 Native modules can conform to the [RCTInvalidating](https://github.com/facebook/react-native/blob/0.62-stable/React/Base/RCTInvalidating.h) protocol on iOS by implementing the `invalidate` method.
 This method [can be invoked](https://github.com/facebook/react-native/blob/0.62-stable/ReactCommon/turbomodule/core/platform/ios/RCTTurboModuleManager.mm#L456) when the native bridge is invalidated (ie: on devmode reload).
-You should avoid implementing this method in general, as this mechanism exists for backwards compatibility and may be removed in the future.
+Please use this mechanism as necessary to do the required cleanup for your native module.